Post-Event/composite-2.0-mockup/PRODUCT_SPEC.md

 - Optional: Snap to edges/corners for convenient positioning

 **Input Field**
-- Single-line text input at bottom of modal
+- Multi-line text input at bottom of modal
+  - Automatically grows from 1 line up to maximum 6 lines as user types
+  - Text wraps naturally to new lines
+  - Becomes scrollable if content exceeds 6 lines
-- Composite logo icon displayed on left side of input
+- Composite logo icon displayed on left side of input (aligned to top)
 - Placeholder text:
   - Default: "Describe your browser task.
 Watch it get done."
   - When replying to thread: "Reply to Composite"